Reviewing ThredUp (TDUP) & The Competition

 |2.65

-ThredUp presently has a consensus price target of $20.08, indicating a potential upside of 158.81%.
-As a group, “Catalog & mail-order houses” companies have a potential upside of 31.64%.
-Given ThredUp’s stronger consensus rating and higher possible upside, research analysts plainly believe ThredUp is more favorable than its peers.
+ThredUp currently has a consensus target price of $20.08, suggesting a potential upside of 164.95%.
+As a group, “Catalog & mail-order houses” companies have a potential upside of 33.57%.
+Given ThredUp’s stronger consensus rating and higher probable upside, equities research analysts clearly believe ThredUp is more favorable than its rivals.

-This table compares ThredUp and its peers’ net margins, return on equity and return on assets.

-This table compares ThredUp and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares ThredUp and its rivals revenue, earnings per share and valuation.

 |Gross Revenue